huggingface/transformers/docs/source/en/model_doc/persimmon.md

 ## Overview

-The Persimmon model was proposed by [ADEPT AI](https://www.adept.ai/blog/persimmon-8b), and author by Erich Elsen, Augustus Odena, Maxwell Nye, Sağnak Taşırlar, Tri Dao, Curtis Hawthorne, Deepak Moparthi, Arushi Somani.
+The Persimmon model was proposed by [ADEPT](https://www.adept.ai/blog/persimmon-8b), and authored by Erich Elsen, Augustus Odena, Maxwell Nye, Sağnak Taşırlar, Tri Dao, Curtis Hawthorne, Deepak Moparthi, Arushi Somani.

 The authors introduced Persimmon-8B, a noteworthy contribution representing their work in the development of an open-source language model.
 This work stems from the efforts of Adept, aimed at creating AI agents capable of assisting users in various computer-related tasks.
 Persimmon-8B is presented as a fully permissively-licensed model within the 8 billion parameter class, released under the Apache license, and accompanied by publicly accessible weights.
 The work emphasizes the model's broader utility, with its 8B size catering to a wide range of users, including those with limited access to high-scale computing resources.
 Key attributes of Persimmon-8B, such as context size, performance, and capabilities for multimodal extensions, are highlighted.